 People reliably and immediately make intuitive judgments of other people’s traits (e.g., intelligence, kindness) from their appearances, irrespective of the accuracy of the judgments.
 Many of these judgments influence important social outcomes, such as voting, hiring, and mating (Todorov et al. 2015).
 My research focuses on understanding the mechanisms underlying these intuitive judgments.

 Data-Driven Modeling of Social Perception

 Data-driven modeling of social impressions (Jack & Schyns 2017) can identify the visual information responsible for these impressions (e.g., an impression of competence) with little prior assumptions as to what facial features matter.
 Some of the features that matter reflect stereotypes prevalent in society.
-In my recent work (Oh, Buck, & Todorov, in press), I showed that masculinity is one of the main ingredients of impressions of competence.
+My recent work (Oh, Buck, & Todorov, 2019) showed that masculinity is one of the main ingredients of impressions of competence.
 This gender stereotype was not apparent because competence impressions are strongly correlated with facial attractiveness, which tends to be negatively correlated with masculinity.
 Taking advantage of the computational nature of the models of impressions, we built a model of competence that can manipulate perceived competence while controlling for attractiveness.
 This model removes the strong halo effect on competence impressions and shows that competent-looking faces are more masculine.
 This line of research not only identifies the visual information that affects social impressions but also uncovers hidden stereotype biases in these impressions.

 Controlling for facial attractiveness, a natural confound of competence impressions, more competent faces look more masculine (x-axis = the manipulation level of the competence impression models; y-axis = to what extent people categorized faces as male; arrays of faces = two models used to manipulate faces on their perceived competence).